 301 Beach Terrace, Colonial Beach, VA 22443

 Daily Fantasy Sports

-Maryland was the first state to regulate paid entry DFS contests back in 2012.
+Maryland was the first state to regulate paid entry DFS contests in 2012.
 The law considered these contests not to be a form of gambling.
-Although there have been ruminations that the law should only apply to season long fantasy contests and not DFS, many operators have been legally operating in the state for almost ten years with no licensing fees.
+Although there was discussion that the law should only apply to season-long fantasy contests and not DFS, many operators have been legally operating in the state for ten years with no licensing fees.
 HB940 provided further clarification, and the state legislature explicitly legalized daily fantasy sports contests in Maryland as well.

-The state lottery was founded in 1973 after a change in the MD gambling laws, and currently it offers Mega Millions and Powerball lottery and scratch tickets.
-The Maryland Lottery and Gaming Control Agency monitors lottery and casino regulations and ensures all operations follow state laws.
+The Maryland Lottery was founded in 1973 after a change in the MD gambling laws, and the lottery retailers offer Mega Millions and Powerball lottery and scratch tickets.
+The Maryland State Lottery and Gaming Control Agency monitors lottery and casino regulations, and ensures all operations follow state laws.

 ⭐ MD Legal Gambling Age